andruschak/openai-gym-retro/README.md

 ### retro/examples
 [interactive mode](https://github.com/openai/retro/blob/master/retro/examples/retro_interactive.py) will let you play the game using your keyboard.

 [discreditizer](https://github.com/openai/retro/blob/master/retro/examples/discretizer.py) will let you can define your own set of button presses.
-This is something I want to investigate.
-Why have mario press up?

 ### console.json
 You can look at the keybindings for the various emulators.
-The controller layouts are prsented as a list of actions. for ex: [0,0,1,0,0,0,0,1,1,1,0,0] (right button press).
+The controller layouts are presented as a list of actions.

+for ex: [0,0,1,0,0,0,0,1,1,1,0,0]

 nes.json for example:
 ```